userdyk-github/userdyk-github.github.io/_posts/PL03/PL03-Topic02/2019-08-13-PL03-Topic02-TensorFlow.md

 - Dimensionality Reduction Methods
   - Principal Component Analysis
-    - When Will PCA Be Useful in Data Reduction?
-    - How Do You Know How Much Variance Is Retained by the Selected Principal Components?
   - Singular Value Decomposition
 - Regularization
 - Regularization Viewed as a Constraint Optimization Problem